SivyerLab/pystim/README.rst

 - `ffmpeg <https://www.ffmpeg.org/>`_ (for making movies from captured frames)

 Psychopy requires some small editing to source for it to work as of version 1.84.2 (fixed on current master on github).
 See docs for detailed instructions.
-An install walkthrough is also available in the requirements file.

 Licensing
 ---------